Tom Varndell: Career

-On 7 January 2015, it was announced that Varndell was to move to Bristol, competing in the RFU Championship for the 2015-16 season.
+On 7 January 2015, it was announced that Varndell was to move to Bristol, competing in the RFU Championship for the 2015–16 season.

 On New Year's Day, 2017, Varndell equalled Mark Cueto's Premiership tries record of 90 tries by scoring against Sale Sharks.
 This followed a hat-trick in the previous week against Worcester Warriors.

 On 10 February 2017, Varndell scored for Bristol against Harlequins to surpass Cueto's record.
 He scored once more for Bristol to finish the 2016-2017 Premiership Rugby season with 92 tries.

-In 2018, following a brief stint in Wales with Scarlets, Varndell moved to French second division side Soyaux Angoulême XV Charente on a two-year contract scoring once in a 31-18 loss to Brive.
+In 2018, following a brief stint in Wales with Scarlets, Varndell moved to French second division side Soyaux Angoulême XV Charente on a two-year contract scoring once in a 31–18 loss to Brive.
 But his move to France was cut short, due to family reasons.

 Varndell signed with Leicester Tigers in January 2019.
-This was his second stint with the club, following his time at the Tigers from 2004-2009.
+This was his second stint with the club, following his time at the Tigers from 2004 to 2009.

 On 6 March 2019, Varndell travelled to Hong Kong to play for South China Tigers as part of the Global Rapid Rugby series.
-He returned to England to sign a one-year contract with Yorkshire Carnegie in the RFU Championship for the 2019-20 season.
+He returned to England to sign a one-year contract with Yorkshire Carnegie in the RFU Championship for the 2019–20 season.

 On 15 May 2020, Varndell signed a contract to join Bury St Edmunds Rugby Club for the season 2020/2021 as player/coach.
 The move was negotiated by Terry Sands of Samurai, sports apparel manufacturer, who said:"He always has time for people and it will be all about what some of our players aspirations are, as they will be able to speak to him and soak up all his knowledge and experience."
 He added: "It is fantastic for the club and it is fantastic for our supporters, including all of our volunteers and sponsors that have supported the club over the years."